eklem/batr/README.md

 I'm using AvaJS since I want a simple enough test framework and don't want to be too smart about assertions.
 The needs are not that big.
 For UI tests it's good to be a little repetitive.
 If you want to test a sequence of interactions A, B, C and D, then test them all synchronously in one go.
 You'll get to test the transition between the interactions and that the result of interaction A, doesn't screw up interaction B and so on.

+## Example setup
+For an actual working example, check out [batr-example](http://github.com/eklem/batr-example) on how to use batr.
+It's an example library with minimal of functions and user-interface to show-case how to set up `batr`.
+The examples here are lifted from that library.

 ## Libraries used:
 * [AvaJS](https://github.com/avajs/ava)
 * [Playwright](https://playwright.dev/docs/intro)